dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 However the NetCDF files that the MET tools generate are much simpler, and only contain 2 dimensional variables.
 So using "(\*,\*)" suffices.

-**Q. Grid-Stat - What would be an example of Verifying Probabilities?
+**Q. Grid-Stat - What would be an example of verifying probabilities?
 Example 1**

 A.